 I also see parallels between crate diggers and the custodians of the ancient Manuscripts of Timbuktu.
 The manuscripts are key to preserving an alternative understanding of knowledge production from the African continent so that we might understand Africa differently to the unjust general imperialist history that is often paraded as the only account of our past.

-Our record finds allow us to experience the sound, the consciousness and the ambience of forgotten times and places.
+Our record finds allow us to experience the sound, the consciousness, and the ambiance of forgotten times and places.
 They provide a unique way of engaging with the past – for the crate digger and the listener alike.
 While a book might provide information about a particular place and time a record might also provide a unique sensory experience.

 Each crate digger essentially builds a personal library of sonic texts that often cannot be found on the internet or in the official archives.
 This makes them custodians of these unique cultural artefacts.